 WHY WE LIKE IT: This toilet combines many of our favorite features in one model with a fully ceramic design, dual-flush pedal, and comfortable seat.
 Not only will it last the life of your RV, it’ll do a great job the whole time.

 Yes, this is another Dometic 310 model, but it’s a significantly different design than our first pick – and we love everything about it.
 The base is sturdy for a more durable installation, while the rim is designed to prevent spills while still giving you the at-home feeling that this line specializes.
+The 320 Series Standard Height Toilet features an elongated, residential seat height to help you feel at home in your RV along with a handheld sprayer.

 The toilet is made entirely of ceramic material, which is great for durability and means you can clean as thoroughly as you want without worrying about damage – although keep in mind this will add more weight to your RV overall!
 There’s also a dual-flush pedal that’s sensitive enough to tell if you pressed either partially or fully down to control the flushing.
+Compare this with the best composting toilet to determine what is right for your RV.
+For example, check out the Nature’s Head Self Contained Composting Toilet, which is a full-sized camping toilet for comfort and is able to be disassembled in seconds for quick cleaning.

 How We Decided